-Effective January 1, 2024, a rate increase of 8% across community- based Behavioral Health services was implemented in the agency's fee schedule and is effective for all 1915(i) services provided on or after that date.
+Effective: October 1, 2024 Supersedes: 24-0011

+provided on or after that date.
 A link to the published fee schedule can be found by going to the Behavioral Health Information section of https://health.maryland.gov/mmcp/Pages/Provider-Information.aspx, clicking on the "PBHS Fee Schedule", and selecting "PBHS 1915(i) Fee Schedule".

+The Department's reimbursement methodology for IIHS-Non EBP services was set as of October 1, 2014 and is effective for services on or after that date.
 State developed fee schedule rates are the same for both governmental and private individual practitioners and the fee schedule and any annual/periodic adjustments to the fee schedule are published at the above link.

-The rate development adheres to the CMS-accepted methodology for cost-based rates, which includes salary, fringe benefits, indirect costs, and transportation costs based on an average of the mileage experience in current caseload is a ratio of 1:5.
-The rate includes other costs, such as rent, communications (phone, internet), and mileage.
+The rate development adheres to the CMS-accepted methodology for cost-based rates, which includes salary, fringe benefits, indirect costs, and transportation costs based on an average of the mileage experience in current